Edward Joseph Lowe: Biography

 Lowe's father, Alfred also built another observatory in Beeston behind 9 Lilac Grove near Beeston railway station.
 This survived until it was demolished in 1965.

-A Government expedition was despatched to Spain to observe the Solar eclipse of July 18, 1860 and Lowe was placed in charge of the meteorological department in Santander.
+A Government expedition was despatched to Spain to observe the solar eclipse of 18 July 1860 and Lowe was placed in charge of the meteorological department in Santander.
 In 1866 he was the local secretary to the British Association at the Nottingham meeting, and in 1868 president of the Nottingham Literary and Philosophical Society.

 As a botanist he is denoted by the author abbreviation E.J.Lowe when citing a botanical name.

 He married Anne Allcock (1829-1911), daughter of George Allcock, in St Mary's Church, Nottingham on 2 January 1849.
 They had the following children: